Refugee / H&C

 When Is a PRRA Applicable?

-A Pre-Removal Risk Assessment (PRRA) typically applies when the Canada Border Services Agency (CBSA) notifies you that removal proceedings are underway.
+A PRRA typically applies when the Canada Border Services Agency (CBSA) notifies you that removal proceedings are underway.
 You may be eligible if:

 Your refugee claim was rejected, withdrawn, or deemed abandoned